 What is the Difference Between the Types of White LED Christmas Lights?

 Multiple colors of white LEDs can be used when done properly.
-In the above picture, 2800 Kelvin Warm Whites are complemented by trees with 6000 Kelvin Cool White.
+In this display, 2800 Kelvin Warm White Christmas Light Deer Displays are complemented by trees with 6000 Kelvin Cool White Lights.